 - 26. The application was advertised in the Badenoch & Strathspey Herald on 6th April 2011.
-Ten letters of representation (Attached) have been received from neighbouring properties.
+Ten letters of representation have been received from neighbouring properties.
+Note the amendments have not been seen by neighbours as part of a re-notification.
 Many of the objections support crofting on the land and recognise the need for an agricultural shed.
 However, a number of points are raised about the building including: - its prominent siting, in view of neighbouring houses and the well used Badenoch Way walking route; - inappropriate siting when other possible sites are available; - the appearance of the building in general, poor material finishes, excessive scale, size, proportions and height, particularly dominating the adjacent 'Feshieway Cottage,' and; - the use of the area for storing construction machinery and the likely use of the shed for similar purposes associated with the applicants business; - the inappropriate impact on the immediate surroundings of Drumguish and its mainly traditional houses; - impact on residential amenity (noise, smells and loss of views) and commercial holiday letting; - concern at the felling of large mature larch trees, loss of physical screening and impact on the character and appearance of Drumguish; - Concern that the applicant will run his business from the garden ground, - Concern at the lack of crofting activities currently, while the small unit size may not warrant the need for such a shed; - Lack of detail on materials, cladding, colour and landscaping